huashen218/convxai/README.md

 We design our ConvXAI module to include Natural Language Understanding (NLU), AI Explainers (XAIers), Natural Language Generation (NLG) modules.

+ConvXAI model

 ### 5. System Infrastructure

+Check the system infrastructure files at `convxai/services/`.
+You can further check the script to host the server at `convxai/services/run_server/` and details of websocket and mongodb specifications at `convxai/services/websocket/`.

-We build ConvXAI upon the [ParlAI](https://parl.ai/) platform to for the server-client architecture.
+Note that ConvXAI refers to the [ParlAI](https://parl.ai/) platform to build the server-client architecture.
 ConvXAI uses [PyMongo](https://pymongo.readthedocs.io/en/stable/) python package to work with MongoDB.